-- 1. On the left navigation pane, click on and select Alarms.
-The Alarm page appears.
-Widgets for the following alarm categories appear on the top of the page.
+- 1. On the left navigation pane, click on widgets for the following alarm categories appears on the top of the page.

 - Unacknowledged

 - Acknowledged

 - Suppressed

 - Auto Suppression Rules

 - Critical

 - Major

 - Minor

 - Warning

 - Info

 - Exclusion Rules Applied

 Note: The widgets display the current system alarms that can be viewed by the logged in user.
 The data displayed on the widget is global data and will not change depending on the filter configured by the user.
 This is applicable for All Alarms and Correlated Alarms.